s-boardman/md-cv/index.md

 In collaboration with other clinical bioinformaticians I create and maintain scientific software for clinical use.
 The main languages I use are Python and Perl.
 A key part of my job is communicating results to genetics clinical scientists and working in multi-disciplinary teams to design and implement new tests to improve the services available to patients.

-My main project is the design and validation of a pipeline for copy number variation detection using low level whole genome sequencing.
+My main project is the design and validation of a new pipeline for copy number variation detection using low level whole genome sequencing.
 Implementing a novel technique has given me extensive experience evaluating software and developing new workflows which conform to ISO standards.

 As part of my training I completed an elective at the Haematology Molecular Diagnostics Service in Leeds Teaching Hospital Trust.
 I carried out a pilot study investigating the utility of targeted RNA-seq for expression analysis in Diffuse Large B-Cell Lymphoma patients.